pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_storage-and-playback.md

 15        */
 16    }
 17});
 ```

 ## Message counts

-Requires Message Persistence.
-Note: With Unlimited retention, only the last 30 days are counted.
+##### Requires Message Persistence

-Returns the number of messages published since the given time (timetoken >= value in timetokens).
+Returns number of messages published since the given timetoken(s).
+With Unlimited retention enabled, only the last 30 days are counted.

 ### Method(s)